 FAQ

 Yes!
 My mother freezes most of her cookies just in case she has unexpected company and needs something special to serve with coffee or tea.
-So, you can freeze them right in your airtight container if you like.
+This is also a great way to get a head start on the holiday season baking craze.
+You can freeze them right in the airtight container you would store them in.
 Mom always wraps the container in plastic wrap to make sure that the seal is good, and she has never had a problem.

 You can also lay them in a single layer in a plastic freezer bag.
 Just make sure that you don’t put anything on top of them in the freezer as the cookies are delicate and will break.